 I love to make quilted pockets, you can even create a quilt as you go log cabin quilt patch pocket!
 So much fun!!!
 Check out this quilt as you go with wonky sashing idea!

-What You’ll Learn in the Kimono inspired Minimal Fabric Waste Sewing Course
+What Will I Learn in the kimono inspired Minimal Waste Sewing Course?

 In this course, we will dive deep into the art of minimal waste sewing.
 You’ll learn how to map out a cutting layout that ensures no fabric goes to waste.